arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 #### Device Provisioning

-Arduino Cloud allows to securely provisioning your devices with two different tools:
+Arduino Cloud allows you to securely provisioning your devices with two different tools:
-* **Arduino IoT Cloud.** Arduino IoT Cloud is an App integrated into your Arduino Cloud Space, guaranteeing a simple and straihtforward provisioning of Arduino or othr compatible devices.
+* **Arduino IoT Cloud.** Arduino IoT Cloud is an App integrated into your Arduino Cloud Space, guaranteeing a simple and straihtforward provisioning of Arduino or other Cloud-compatible devices.
 It is provided with a dedicated User Interface which will guide you step-by-step during the onboarding process.
-This is the right choice in case you need to provision few devices.
+This is the right choice in case you need to provision few devices or you are not an advanced user.
 * **Arduino Cloud CLI.** As explained in [this section](#arduino-cloud-cli), Arduino has developed a command line tool enabling the access of all Arduino IoT Cloud features from a terminal window.
-Arduino Cloud CLI is the right choice when you need to provision multiple devices at the same time, i.e. mass provisioning.
+Arduino Cloud CLI is the right choice when you need to provision multiple devices at the same time and you are an advanced user.

 ##### Device Provisioning With Arduino IoT Cloud
 If your device is compatible with Arduino Cloud, you can start provisioning it into your Shared Space by connecting it to your computer through USB cable.
 In addition, Arduino IoT Cloud requires your computer to have the [Arduino Agent installed](https://create.arduino.cc/getting-started/plugin/welcome).

-Once this step is done, you can click on Arduino IoT Cloud button in your Shared Space.
+When you are all set-up correctly, you can click on Arduino IoT Cloud button in your Shared Space.

 ![Arduino IoT Cloud button](assets/iot-cloud-button.png "Arduino IoT Cloud button")